Academic Accommodations Impact

 *Please note that extended time on assignments is generally not appropriate for a diagnosis such as ADHD.
 You should develop organizational skills to ensure that you are getting assignments done on time.

-*Please note that missing class occassionally is only appropriate when a student has a chronic physical or mental condition/disability.
+*Please note that missing class occasionally is only appropriate when a student has a chronic physical or mental condition/disability.
 This accommodation is not designed to comprehensively address and fully support a student who misses or is unable to participate in more that one week's worth of classes in succession, who missed a significant number of classes during the semester, or who misses numerous deadlines and course activities for medical or other reasons.

 Key Information